area17/twill/README.md

 #### How to add Repeater blocks
 Lets say that it is requested to have an Accordion on Articles, where each item should have a _Header_ and a _Description_.
-This accordion can be moved around along with the rest of the Block Editors.
+This accordion can be moved around along with the rest of the blocks.
-On the Article(entity) form we have:
+On the Article (module) form we have:

 filename: ```views/admin/articles/form.blade.php```
 ```php